Quick Ratio: What It Is & How To Calculate It

 - Accounts receivable (A/R): This includes a company’s outstanding invoices, as well as money the company has yet to collect from customers, in exchange for delivered goods or services.
 These are typically due within 90 days, making them highly convertible to cash.

-What’s Not Included in Current Assets
+What’s Excluded From Current Assets

 - Property: Any buildings, land, or other real property held by a business aren’t factored in the quick ratio.